 This program was planned in accordance with AAPA’s CME Standards for Enduring Material Programs and for Commercial Support of Enduring Material Programs.

 Nurse Practitioners - 9 hours

-This program is approved for 9.0 contact hours of continuing education by the American Academy of Nurse Practitioners.
-Program ID 16112415.
-This activity was planned in accordance with AANP CE Standards and Policies.
+This activity is approved for 9.0 contact hour(s) of continuing education by the American Association of Nurse Practitioners.
+Activity ID 22105841 (through October 31, 2023).
+This activity was planned in accordance with AANP Accreditation Standards and Policies.

 National CLAS Standards

 This e-learning program is grounded in the HHS Office of Minority Health's National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care.

 The program is intended to support the delivery of culturally and linguistically competent services and the implementation of the National CLAS Standards.